jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I'm serious, open these apps up.
 Come back when you're done.

 Isn't it cool that within a few seconds, you can chat with friends, get live video, and receive pin-point directions?
 Even as society is under quarantine, you have these very formidable levers of power at your disposal.
-I mean, can you even imagine writing driving directions on a napkin.
+I mean, can you even imagine writing driving directions on a napkin?
 What about going back and forth to Blockbuster (twice) every time your family watches a single movie?

 Of course not, because it's not 1990.